RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/cluster-settings.md

 ---
-Title: General settings
+Title: Cluster Name, Email Service, Time Zone, and License
 description:
-weight: $weight
+weight: 10
 alwaysopen: false
 categories: ["RS"]
 ---
-You can view and set various cluster settings in the **Settings \> General** page.
+You can view and set various cluster settings in the **Settings > General** page.

 ## Entering a cluster key